nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 **A**: Install the app in your other computer and overwrite the empty data file it creates with the file that contains the data of your previous TAManager.

 **Q**: What is default course?<br>
 **A**: The default course is the course that you are currently managing or teaching.
 It is a useful setting to personalize your TAManager experience.
+After setting your default course, the list of teaching assistants will be filtered to only show teaching assistants that are teaching the default course on startup.

 **Q**: Why can't I add a course to the course list?<br>
 **A**: At the moment, TAManager does not support adding course to the course list.
 However, advanced users can edit the course list directly by editing the `courses.json` file.

 **Q**: Why is free time only available from Monday to Friday?<br>
 **A**: At the moment, TAManager only supports free time from Monday to Friday.
-As TAs are usually not working on weekends, we have decided to not include weekends in the free time feature.
+As teaching assistants are usually not working on weekends, we have decided to not include weekends in the free time feature.

 **Q**: Why can't I add a teaching assistant with the same name as an existing teaching assistant?<br>
 **A**: TAManager does not allow duplicate teaching assistants.
 This is to prevent confusion when you are managing your teaching assistants.

 **Q**: What if I teach multiple courses?<br>
-**A**: Currently TAManager only supports one default course.
-To manage multiple courses, you can run multiple instances of TAManager as a workaround.
+**A**: Instead of the [`teach`](#22-adding-a-default-course--teach) command, you might opt to filter the list of TAs each time using the [`find`](#14-finding-a-teaching-assistant-find) command.

 <span style="display: flex; justify-content: right; font-size: 0.8em;">[BACK TO TOP](#table-of-contents)</span>